Lincoln Homestead and Cemetery

 Lincoln Homestead and Cemetery, also known as the Jacob Lincoln House, is a historic home and cemetery located near Broadway, Rockingham County, Virginia.

+History

+In or before 1768, John Lincoln migrated from Pennsylvania to the Shenandoah Valley and purchased a large parcel of land on Linville Creek.
+Around the year 1800, his son, Captain Jacob Lincoln, who had been a soldier in the American Revolution, built the brick Lincoln Homestead where his father's homestead had been.

+Abraham, a son of Captain Jacob, added an extensive ell to the home.

+Near the Lincolns lived the Bryans.
+Daniel Boone married one of the Bryans shortly after his travels through this part of the Shenandoah Valley.

+The old road across the Valley crosses Linville Creek just a short distance from the homestead.
+The road connects Brock's Gap with Port Republic, and General George Washington passed by on this road in 1784.

+Located on the property is the Lincoln family cemetery in which are buried five generations of the family, as well as Queenie, a woman who was enslaved by the Lincoln family, and "Virginia John" Lincoln, great-grandfather of Abraham Lincoln.

+Characteristics

 It was built in two sections.
 The main section was built about 1800, and is a two-story, five-bay, brick structure with a side-gable roof.
 It features an elaborate wooden cornice with Wall-of-Troy molding, corbels and dentils, and a Federal style doorway.
 The two-story brick rear ell was built in 1849 and joined to the main house in the early-1900s.

-Located on the property is the Lincoln family cemetery in which are buried five generations of the family, as well as Queenie, a woman who was enslaved by the Lincoln family, and "Virginia John" Lincoln, great-grandfather of Abraham Lincoln.
+Preservation and legacy

 It was listed on the National Register of Historic Places in 1972.

-In November 2019, the house was purchased by Benjamin and Sarah Bixler after being vacant for 20 years.
+In November 2019, the house was purchased by Sarah and Benjamin Bixler after being vacant for 20 years.
 The new owners completed a combination of restoration and renovations on the house in 2021.